 This site is all about the the history and the stories of a little village in Pennsylvania known as Hanover Junction.
 It’s also about the experiences of a boy growing up in the Hanover Junction railroad station in the early 1900s.

-This site offers a collection of stories written by Roger Shaffer (that boy who grew up in the Hanover Junction railroad station).
+You will find a collection of stories written by Roger Shaffer (that boy who grew up in the Hanover Junction railroad station).
 In addition, you’ll find pictures of some of the models Roger built.

 The Hanover Junction station has been restored and is now a museum, part of the beautiful Heritage Rail Trail County Park.

-Sadly, Roger passed away in 2012 at the age of 98.
+Roger passed away in 2012 at the age of 98.
 Rather than have the history of Hanover Junction fade away, this site serves as an archive of stories and images of "the junction."

 I hope you enjoy this little piece of Hanover Junction history and the recollections of a boy who was born in 1913, and experienced nearly a century of adventure.